Notable People

 The Television Academy's biography is blunt about the scale of the identification.
 It describes Shatner as a Canadian actor, author, producer, and director who became a cultural icon for portraying James T. Kirk in the Star Trek franchise.
 Blue Origin's 2021 announcement of his NS-18 flight uses almost the same shorthand, noting that he originated the role in 1966 and returned to it across seven Star Trek films.

 That repetition tells you something important.
-Kirk was not just a successful role.
+Kirk was more than a successful role.
 He became Shatner's permanent public grammar.
 Even people who knew him from other projects often met him through that cadence first.

 The trick was that Shatner learned how to use the association instead of fighting it forever.